jerryllim/AF-RPIsens/task.md

 - [x] set to clear IntVar once an hour (new list?) -> **Added new Counter**
 - [x] launch pigpiod at startup -> **added to runScript**
 - [ ] create executable file
-- [ ] Remove UTC and change to localise

 ## Server
 - [x] add log.txt for log purposes